my writing life

 I write nonfiction books for kids.
 I also co-wrote one--Diet for a Changing Climate: Food for Thought--with my writing partner Sue Heavenrich.
 And sometimes I write fiction, like Hey, Hey, Hay!
 (A Tale of Bales and the Machines that Make Them), my rhyming picture book about a family making hay.

 I have also written articles about science, nature, technology, and history for some excellent children’s magazines.
 I’ve also published stories, essays, poetry, games and activities.
 You can see a list and read some of my work here.

 I work best when I have more than one project going at once.
-Right now I’m working on an article, poems, and several books, including a rhyming nonfiction picture book, a true story about Antarctica, a picture book biography, and longer nonfiction and historical fiction.
+Typically, I’m working on an article, poems, and several books.
+My pile of manuscripts includes rhyming picture books, true stories, and longer nonfiction and historical fiction.

 I contribute to a blog about writing, too.
 Check out my posts on GROG, the group blog for children’s writers.

 Writing is a solitary task, and that’s not a problem for me–I love the peace and quiet of being alone to think and create.
 But I do have to leave my desk sometimes.
 I get writing ideas and inspiration from going on walks, visiting the school or the library.

 Research is important, too.
 Whenever I can, I visit the places I'm writing about and talk with people who know about the subject.

 I also get together with other writers and other readers.
 I’m in two writing groups.
 One gathers in person every month at a coffee shop.
 The other works online.
 In both groups, we read each others’ works-in-progress, and offer one another constructive advice and criticism.